 sudo dnf install mysql mysql-server mysql-devel -y

 It’s important to note that this option is not recommended for those using MySQL as a content management system or web server.
-It includes additional components that may not be necessary for these types of use cases.
+It includes additional components that may not be necessary for these use cases.
 However, if you’re a developer looking to work with MySQL at a deeper level, the developer kit and standard installation option are excellent choices.

-Once the installation of MySQL on your Rocky Linux system is complete, it is important to verify the installation to ensure that everything is functioning as expected.
+Once the installation of MySQL on your Rocky Linux system is complete, it is essential to verify the installation to ensure that everything is functioning as expected.
 You can do this by using the following command in the terminal.

 mysql --version